tgecho/esimmler.com/src/posts/deploying-web-apps-robustly.md

 It gets worse.

 A Single Page Application can run for days without reloading the page.
 If you take no measures to force a reload (politely, I hope) when you deploy a new version, it could persist across several updates.
-The entire time it's active, it will be expect to be able to lazy load arbitrarily old versions of your assets (not to mention hitting other API endpoints).
+The entire time it's active, it will expect to be able to lazy load arbitrarily old versions of your assets (not to mention hitting other API endpoints).

 It's a problem.
 What are our options?